Swollen Joints (Joint Effusion)

 Injecting an anti-inflammatory drug such as a steroid into a joint is another treatment method.
 The injection goes directly into the swollen joint -- the source of inflammation and pain.
-Injections usually give the patient temporary relief of joint swelling and pain.
+Injections usually give the patient temporary but rapid relief of joint swelling and pain.
 Fluid removal is part of this procedure in most circumstances.

 For inflammatory types of arthritis such as RA, psoriatic arthritis, and AS, treatment may include NSAIDs, steroid medications, and the newer types of drugs that affect the immune system.
 These include the disease-modifying anti-rheumatic drugs (DMARDs) and biologic agents such as tumor necrosis factor inhibitors.